The seating plan is a crucial element meticulously crafted by wedding planners in preparation for the big day.

 Wedding guests include friends and acquaintances from different phases of the couple’s lives.
 In addition, it includes nuclear and extended family members and various acquaintances of both the bride and the groom.
 A plan will allow the planner to seat the right people next to others who share a common interest or have a prior relationship.

-In addition to this, a seating plan offers the following benefits:
+In addition to this, this plan offers the following benefits:

 Seating familiar people together